DerekEtman/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The Dom is a a cross platform LII that uses the HTML as a tree of objects.

 2. What is an event?

+    If a user does something or something changes on the website a DOM event will recognize those inputs (if told to do so) and will carry out an action

 3. What is an event listener?

+    Event LIstener waits and looks for a specific action.
+Upon that action, the event listener will procede with its method

 4. Why would we convert a NodeList into an Array?

+    You can use Array.from() Which makes makes an array from an object or existing array.

 5. What is a component?

+    Tiny blocks of code that can be reused through out the website

 ### Git Set up